Magistrates Court Legal Advice Service

 - when you have loaned money to someone and they have not paid it back;

-- when you are owned wages by an employe;
+- when you are owed wages by an employer;

-- when you hare having a dispute with your neighbour.
+- when you are having a dispute with your neighbour.

 Preparing for an appointment